BarakChamo/rc455/README.md

 If you created a sound you like you can save them locally (it goes to `localStorage`).
 Press `✦` to save a preset, `<` & `>` to toggle between saved ones and `X` to delete.

-### Building RC-455
-The synth is built with React, Flummox and Webpack.

-First, make sure webpack is installed globablly: `npm install -g webpack`

-To start the development server run `npm start`.

-The local version will be available at `localhost:3000`.

 ##### Mentions
 *RC-455* is built using [React](https://github.com/facebook/react) & [Flummox](https://github.com/acdlite/flummox) and inspired by [umbrUI](https://github.com/simurai/umbrUI) and [WebAudio Vocoder](https://github.com/cwilso/vocoder)